Guyra

 The labour market in Guyra demonstrates typical performance when compared to similar areas across Australia

-However, accommodation & food services are under-represented at 3.1% compared to Rest of NSW's 7.8%.
-The area may offer limited local employment opportunities, as indicated by Census data comparing working population to resident population.
-Over a 12-month period ending in September 2025, Guyra saw employment increase by 1.0%, labour force increase by 0.7%, and unemployment fall by 0.3 percentage points (AreaSearch analysis of SALM and ABS data).
+Over a 12-month period ending September 2025, employment increased by 1.0%, labour force increased by 0.8%, and unemployment fell by 0.2 percentage points.
 This contrasts with Rest of NSW where employment fell by 0.5%, labour force contracted by 0.1%, and unemployment rose by 0.4 percentage points.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-National projections from Jobs and Skills Australia suggest total employment will expand by 6.6% over five years and 13.7% over ten years.
-However, applying these projections to Guyra's specific employment mix indicates local employment should increase by 5.1% over five years and 11.5% over ten years (note: this is a simple extrapolation for illustrative purposes).
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Guyra's employment mix suggests local employment should increase by 5.1% over five years and 11.5% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment